cuprit-gbr/cpak/README.md

 This python script (and binary) can be used to manage datasets with cKAN.
 It expects python3 and is tested on *nix systems.

+> The script is meant for admins only!

 # Install binary (*nix systems only)
 ```
 curl -o- https://raw.githubusercontent.com/cuprit-gbr/cpak/main/install.sh | bash